 This will allow each individual, (child and adult), to consider for themselves a path that they wish to follow and not one foisted on them by society or by predicament.

-Turning introspective the IG and RT considered their personal life skills & abilities - without exemption they considered their formal education as almost irrelevant, while general experience, input from their family and on-the-job experience was key.
+Turning introspective CST considered our own personal life skills & abilities - without exemption we considered our formal education as almost irrelevant, while general experience, input from family and on-the-job experience was key.

-Some of the IG & RT have degrees and educational qualifications - but even then, most considered these useful only as' career door-openers' and had never used the detailed information gained.
-The most useful aspect of further education was felt to be the social skills and ability to look after oneself & attain a certain self reliability.
+Some of us have degrees and educational qualifications - however, most considered these useful only as' career door-openers' and have rarely used the detailed information gained.
+The most useful aspect of further education we feel to be the social skills and ability to look after oneself & attain a certain self reliability.

-So the IG, in its inimitable style, has thrown away the rule book & school curriculum and sets out a radical new methodology for early and middle education.
+So CSTs, in its inimitable style, has thrown away the rule book & school curriculum and sets out a radical new methodology for early and middle education.

 Up to the age of 16 years:-